identity2/CSCI3100-Project/Backend/README.md

 so that the mock database records won't be generated (thus causing the database conflict error).

+Open the browser, type `http://localhost:3100/ping`.
+If it shows `ok`, you're all set up to use this API!

-* I only tested this on macOS now, so tell me if anything is wrong on other operating systems.
+*I tested this on both Windows and macOS, it should all be fine.
+However, message me if anything is wrong.*

 ## How to use a RESTful web API?
 Read [This (in Chinese)](https://ithelp.ithome.com.tw/articles/10187243) first to know how to use RESTful APIs in React (Expo) if you haven't used one before.